shroominic/funcchain/docs/getting-started/introduction.md

     ```

 </div>

-!!!
-Useful: Langsmith integration

-    Add those lines to .env and funcchain will use langsmith tracing.

-    ```bash
-    LANGCHAIN_TRACING_V2=true
-    LANGCHAIN_API_KEY="ls__api_key"
-    LANGCHAIN_PROJECT="PROJECT_NAME"
-    ```

-    Langsmith is used to understand what happens under the hood of your LLM generations.
-    When multiple LLM calls are used for an output they can be logged for debugging.

-## Introduction

 `funcchain` is the _most pythonic_ way of writing cognitive systems.
 Leveraging pydantic models as output schemas combined with langchain in the backend allows for a seamless integration of llms into your apps.
 It works perfect with OpenAI Functions and soon with other models using JSONFormer.